SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 ## Sensitivity to start date

-In one final salute to Nisiprius, let's keep the end year fixed at 2020, but let the start year range from 1970 - 1990.
+In one final salute to nisiprius, let's keep the end year fixed at 2020, but let the start year range from 1970 - 1990.
 For each of those intervals, we'll compute the $p$-value of the Fisher $Z$-transformed _difference_ in correlation between (TSM, ITT) and (TSM, ITC).
 Our hypothesis is that _something_ is causing those 2 correlations to be driven further